algorandfoundation/algokit-cli/README.md

 ## Prerequisites

+The specific installation methods document the prerequisites for running AlgoKit.
-AlgoKit has some runtime dependencies that also need to be available for particular commands.
+Additionally, AlgoKit has some runtime dependencies that also need to be available for particular commands.

 > **Note**
 > You can still install and use AlgoKit without these dependencies, and AlgoKit will tell you if you are missing one for a given command.